ganatrask/ceres-depnds/README.md

 #   you can use the SuiteSparse package in the main Ubuntu package
 #   repository:
 sudo apt-get install libsuitesparse-dev
-# - However, if you want to build Ceres as a *shared* library, you must
-#   add the following PPA:
-sudo add-apt-repository ppa:bzindovic/suitesparse-bugfix-1319687
-sudo apt-get update
-sudo apt-get install libsuitesparse-dev
+ - However, if you want to build Ceres as a *shared* library, you must add the following PPA: sudo add-apt-repository ppa:bzindovic/suitesparse-bugfix-1319687 sudo apt-get update sudo apt-get install libsuitesparse-dev

+build:

-tar zxf ceres-solver-1.14.0.tar.gz
+-tar zxf ceres-solver-1.14.0.tar.gz

-mkdir ceres-bin
+-mkdir ceres-bin

-cd ceres-bin
+-cd ceres-bin

-cmake ../ceres-solver-1.14.0
+-cmake ../ceres-solver-1.14.0

-make -j3
+-make -j3

-make test
+-make test

-# Optionally install Ceres, it can also be exported using CMake which
-# allows Ceres to be used without requiring installation, see the documentation
-# for the EXPORT_BUILD_DIR option for more information.
+Optionally install Ceres, it can also be exported using CMake which allows Ceres to be used without requiring installation, see the documentation for the EXPORT_BUILD_DIR option for more information.

 make install